 As you head northeast back towards Georgia you’ll make an overnight stop in Montgomery, the Alabama State Capital.
 This city played a key role in the civil rights movement and you’ll be able to visit the Rosa Parks Museum where you can learn about the Montgomery bus boycott and events that led to the civil rights movement.

 Back in Atlanta

 You’re on the final leg of your trip.
 Enjoy your drive through Alabama and Georgia as you head back to Atlanta.
 World of Coca-Cola is a great place to spend a couple of hours.
 You can even visit the location of the pharmacy from which the drink was originally sold.

-Enjoy your final morning in Atlanta relaxing.
-You might want to visit the Georgia Aquarium or the botanical gardens.
+Enjoy your final morning in Atlanta relaxing or you might want to visit the Georgia Aquarium or the botanical gardens.
 This evening you’ll catch your overnight flight back to the UK.